ikarth/ViaAppiaNovel/output.markdown

 I chose Virgil as the protagonist for three reasons: first, his works are among the source texts in the Perseus Digital Library used for much of the text here.
 His _Aeneid_ builds on earlier traditions, recast in a founding epic for a new age: appropriate for a work themed around appropriation and reuse in this new information age.
 This would not be enough to recommend him on its own: there are other authors whose works were much closer to the kind of copying and summarizing going on here.
 And _The Golden Ass_ by Apuleius, one of the earliest surviving novels, is closer in form to the travel tale that structures this generated novel.

 But there was also a tradition that linked Virgil and his poetry with magic and prophecy.
 It was no accident that Dante chose Virgil to be his guide through the _Inferno_.
-That touch of magic, a magic intimately linked with words and poetry.
+His memory is haunted by that touch of magic, a magic intimately linked with words and poetry.
 And, as Jeff Howard has pointed out,^[in _Game Magic: A Designer's Guide to Magic Systems in Theory and Practice_] programming is a form of magic.
 A magician-protagonist is entirely appropreate.

 Lastly, that tradition of magic lead the much-neglected Avram Davidson to pen a novel with Vergil Magus as the magician-protagonist.
 My own pseudo-Virgil is a humble tribute, a machine homunculus librarian to forgotten texts.